Entry Requirements

 Year 9

-Pupils will complete the full syllabus providing a foundation and insight into GCSE subjects.
-These include:
+Students will complete the full syllabus providing a foundation and insight into GCSE subjects.

 • Mathematics, English Literature or EAL (for overseas students)